 It can be quite traumatic to be attacked by a dog.
 The majority of the time, an attack happens with little to no warning and serious injuries may be the result of this.
 While most dogs are friendly, some can cause harm and victims could qualify for compensation.

 A dog bite injury’s healing process can take a while depending on your age, health status and the severity of the injury.
 Even more troubling is the post-accident expenses, the path to financial recovery, can be equally challenging.
-To assist you in every phase of recovery, our North Charleston dog bite lawyers are available to assist.
+To assist you in every phase of recovery, our North Charleston personal injury lawyers are available to assist.

 Which Common Dog Bite Injuries Are You Suffering From?